*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 As far as using the Trainer, (and any other curved, manual treadmills) there is a little bit of a learning curve when you’re a beginner.
 Being able to control the belt yourself feels different than using an electric treadmill.
 When you first start, keeping a steady pace can be a little difficult.
 With time though, you get used to running on the deck.
 If you’re new to using manual treadmills, just expect that they’re going to feel different than using standard motorized treadmills.

 Compared to running on the AssaultRunner Elite, the Trainer’s belt feels more challenging to get going.
 More of your posterior chain is recruited to move the belt.
 The AssaultRunners have heavier belts than the trainer, so they’re easier to get going.
 The shallower curve on the Trainer also contributes to requiring more effort to move.
 In our opinion, AssaultRunners are best for most people and typically preferred for sprinting because their belts are easier to run on.
 The TrueForm Trainer is the better option for runners and athletes striving to improve their form.
-It’s more challenging to run on with poor form such as heel striking.
+It’s more challenging to run on with poor form, stride imbalances, and if you heel strike.

 If you’re wanting to reduce your risk of injury, improve your balance and speed, as well as your running overall, this is the treadmill to get.
 The TrueForm Trainer is also a great option if you want a treadmill where you set the pace, rather than having to keep up with the pace set.
 We recommend it for athletes and home fitness enthusiasts because it’s durable, versatile, and an excellent home treadmill that you can run as fast and as long as you want on.